 Above: Larry’s Northstar Laredo in Bodega Bay, California

-During the earthquake, stuff came out of my cabinets and the bookshelf launched across the living room.
+During the earthquake, stuff came out of my cabinets, and the bookshelf launched across the living room.
 The apartment was in bad shape, with plaster down and stuff on the floor.

 My truck camper was out front and food was in the refrigerator.
-At the time I lived on Fulton street with a building on one side and Golden Gate Park on the other.
+At the time I lived on Fulton Street with a building on one side and Golden Gate Park on the other.
 I spent three nights in the camper because it was safer and the stuff in my apartment was all over the place.
 There were aftershocks and the truck’s suspension made it better.

 Like I said, I spent three to four days in my camper as things were getting cleaned up in my apartment.
 With the camper, I had a civilized space to stay at night.
 I had utilities and a functioning refrigerator in the camper.
-Some neighbors had food in my camper refrigerator, so I was a popular guy on the block.
+Some neighbors had food in my camper’s refrigerator, so I was a popular guy on the block.

 My camping experience began in the Boy Scouts.
 Today I enjoy activities including climbing, mountaineering, backpacking, on and off-road cycling, skiing, kayaking with a folding boat, and rollerblading.

 I’ve traveled and camped on foot, at the end of a rope, on bicycles, skis, kayaks, and motorcycles and slept more or less successfully in bivy bags or less, tents, hammocks, snow caves, and the occasional portaledge.
 I’ve only had a handful of “epics”.

 You’re a brave man to sleep in a portaledge.
 Those things are insane!
 So how did all of this lead to a truck camper?

-Larry: In 1973, I was living in college town in Michigan.
+In 1973, I was living in a college town in Michigan.
 This was before I moved here to California.
 A guy down the street had made a custom camper.
 It was a nice gypsy wagon.
 I thought it was the coolest thing in the world.

-Some years later, I found an old Siesta sleeper for a song and a dance.
+Some years later I found an old Siesta sleeper for a song and a dance.
 I did a complete remodel and used it for work and for recreation.
 That was the beginning.
 Now I’ve upgraded the wheels and I have the Northstar Laredo that will take me into retirement.